-Under the financial terms of the SPA, the Bank will transfer the domestic retail and business banking operations for a consideration of MUR1.
-The value of cash contribution will be determined by the net liability position of the disposal group at the point of completion.
-Based upon the net liabilities of the disposal group at 31 December 2023, the Bank would be expected to make a cash contribution of MUR13.18bn as part of the planned transaction.
+Under the financial terms of the sale and purchase agreement, the Bank transferred the domestic retail and business banking operations for a consideration of MUR1.
+Based on the net liability position of the disposal group, the Bank made a cash contribution of MUR11.4bn.
+The carrying amounts of assets and liabilities as at date of sale were: